eadortsu/alx-low_level_programming/0x02-functions_nested_loops/README.md

-# 0x02-functions_nested_loops
+# 0x002.
+C- Functions, nestes loops
-This is a repo about functions and nested loops predominantly in C programming language
+In this project will learn some concepts about functions and some loops advanced.